 An offensive strategy is appropriate for a firm that is number 2 or possibly number 3 in the market.
 However, in some cases, no firms may be strong enough to challenge the leader with an offensive strategy.
 In such industries, the market leader should play a defensive strategy and the much smaller firms should play a flanking or guerrilla one.
+Ries and position, not the challenger's own strengths and weaknesses.

-Ries and Trout present the following three principles of the offensive strategy:
+Trout present the following three principles of the offensive strategy: